 - stress and strong emotions

-- exercise and physical activity
+- exercise and physical activity (exercise-induced asthma)

-- heartburn/acid reflux
+- heartburn or acid reflux

 - certain medications, such as beta blockers, aspirin (Bayer), and ibuprofen (Advil, Motrin)